bictorv/tops20-chaos/README.md

 The contents of `SYSTEM:CHAOSNET-LOGIN-MESSAGE.TXT`, if it exists, is printed on new Chaosnet TELNET connections, just like `SYSTEM:INTERNET-LOGIN-MESSAGE.TXT` is printed on new TCP TELNET connections.

+The content of `SYSTEM:MONNAM.TXT`, if existing, up to the first non-[A-Za-z0-9_-] character is used as system name in `STATUS` replies (to allow for a FQDN as host name while keeping those replies brief). *Remark*: another option would be to use all of MONNAM.TXT in STATUS replies, similar to how LISPMs use their pretty-name (which is "human readable" and often longer than the system name).
+What do you think?

 ## What works

 Out-of-the-box, the system responds on `STATUS` packets, e.g. sent by HOSTAT or CHATST programs (see [here](https://chaosnet.net/amber.html#Status-1)).
 It only sends two meters: the number of input and output packets.